-Members of the Northeast Passage Youth Sled Hockey Team showed what it’s like to be an athlete with a disability by documenting their experiences through snapshots and captions of their everyday lives.
-By taking and describing pictures that chronicle their experiences, athletes are helping researchers analyze the importance of sport and recreation to individuals and the greater community.
+Members of the Northeast Passage youth sled hockey team showed what it’s like to be an athlete with a disability by documenting their experiences through snapshots and captions of their everyday lives.
+By taking and describing pictures that chronicle their experiences, athletes are helping researchers analyze the importance of sports and recreation to individuals and the greater community.

 In the research project “Through the Lens of a Camera: Exploring the Meaning of Competitive Sport Participation Among Youth Athletes with Disabilities,” eight youth sled hockey players took pictures on and off the ice over a six-week period.

 "Facilitating social change and promoting inclusive opportunities requires teamwork and collaboration across disciplines," says Sara Rainer, health management and policy graduate student and project director at the UNH Institute on Disability.
 "When there is shared vision of health equity and cultural competence, there is opportunity for collective action."